Patient education: Asthma and pregnancy (Beyond the Basics)

 Most studies examining the safety of decongestants during pregnancy have been small, making it difficult to draw clear-cut conclusions.
-Until more information is available, it is probably safest to use a nasal spray decongestant (for 3 days in a row) rather than to take an oral decongestant during the first 13 weeks.
+Until more information is available, it is probably safest to use a nasal spray decongestant (for no more than three days in a row) rather than to take an oral decongestant during the first 13 weeks.
 After the first 13 weeks, the use of pseudoephedrine is thought to be safe in pregnant women who do not have high blood pressure or placental problems.

 Immunotherapy — Immunotherapy refers to regular injections (allergy shots) or pills used under the tongue (sublingual immunotherapy or SLIT) that are given to reduce a person's sensitivity to allergens.
 This therapy appears to be safe during pregnancy, although it carries a very small risk of a severe allergic reaction (anaphylaxis) in any person, including pregnant women.

 It is probably safe for women who are already receiving immunotherapy to continue receiving allergy shots or SLIT during pregnancy.
 Women who are not using immunotherapy at the time they become pregnant generally should not start immunotherapy until after delivery.

 LABOR, DELIVERY, AND THE POSTPARTUM PERIOD

 Pregnant women with asthma should discuss their labor and delivery plans with their healthcare provider.
 Asthma may affect a provider's choice of medications commonly used during labor, delivery, and the postpartum period.

 For women with asthma, the drug oxytocin (Pitocin) is the preferred agent to stimulate uterine contractions, induce labor, and to control bleeding after delivery.
 During labor and delivery, epidural or spinal anesthesia may be safer than general anesthesia (being put to sleep) for women with asthma because epidural anesthesia reduces the demands on the lungs.

 If general anesthesia becomes necessary (eg, for emergency cesarean section), a general anesthetic that promotes dilation of airways is recommended.